joesb/helios360/content/handbook/what/communication-is-key.md

 7. Intrapersonal
 8. Naturalistic

-A ninth, 'existential–moral' has also been proposed.
+A ninth, 'existential–moral' intelligence, i.e. big picture thinking, has also been proposed.

 Usually, people will favour anything from 2 to 4 of these types.
 Most will make use of all to some degree, though everyone will undoubtedly find some particularly hard.
 Rarely would anyone depend on one type alone.